melvinrajendran/High-School-Computer-Science/README.md

 # Introduction
-This is a repository of my high school (2017-2021) computer science programs.
-This includes extensive Java development, numerous Android applications, and Unity game development.
+This is a repository of my high school (2017-2021) Computer Science projects.
+This includes extensive Java, Android, and Unity development.

-# Contact
-For any questions on this repository, please contact Melvin Rajendran.
-  Email: melvin.rajendran@gmail.com